prvishnu/mysimplerepository/README.md

 This change is from change1.
 Should be merged into master

-Line 2 - edited in master branch of mysimplerepository
+Line 2 - edited in master branch of mysimplerepository This line below line 2 is added in master branch of mysimplerepository

 Line 3